gma/2025.pyconuk.org/src/tickets/about-our-ticket-prices.md

 </div>

 <div class="box box_red">
-  <h3>Where the money comes from and is spent</h3>
+  <h3>Where the money comes from and where it's spent</h3>
-  <p>Nearly all of our income is from ticket sales and sponsorshop, with a small amount coming from our merchandising shop.</p>
+  <p>All of our income is from ticket sales, sponsorship and community grants.</p>
   <p>Our two largest expenses are catering and venue hire.
-These are followed by financial assistance grants, and then by essential services, such as audio-visual support, STTR, the crèche and so on.</p>
+These are followed by financial assistance grants, and then by essential services, such as audio-visual support, speech to text reporting, the crèche and so on.</p>
 </div>

 <div class="box box_blue">